Total Outcome Logic: Unified Reasoning for a Taxonomy of Program Logics: Weighted Program Semantics

 Note how the Kleisli extension $f^{\dagger}(m)$ discriminates between weight allocated to program states (in $\Sigma$) and weight allocated to $\nonterm$ by $m$.
-Intuitively, this captures the notion that any program state occupied by a weighted program can be passed along to the next step of the computation, whereas any accrued nontermination persists and must be \emph{carried through}.
-Although we define the monad operations directly here, $\WA$ can also be defined via a distributive law \cite{beck1969distributive} between the weighting function monad of Outcome Logic \cite{zilberstein:completeOL} and the $+1$ or \emph{error} monad, which is known to compose with all other monads \cite{composingmonads}.
+This anticipates how we model sequencing programs $C_1$ and $C_2$ (see \cref{fig:semantics}); intuitively, the terminal outcomes of $C_1$ are fed as input to $C_2$ whereas information about nontermination of $C_1$ must be ``carried through'' the second command.
+Although we define the monad operations directly here, $\WA^\nonterm$ can also be defined via a distributive law \cite{beck1969distributive} between the weighting function monad of Outcome Logic \cite{zilberstein:completeOL} and the $+1$ or \emph{error} monad, which is known to compose with all other monads \cite{composingmonads}.